kamikat/cpktools/README.md

 * `cpkunpack.py` unpack a cpk file

+  It is recommended that redirect the `stdout` of the script to a file (the script print the HEADER, TOC, ITOC and ETOC information to `stdout`)

 * `screxport.py` search and extract shift-jis string from script file (scr.bin) with tag prefixed